leo246/Elastic_Windows/Elasticsearch-demo.md

 #### Using the Manager GUI:

-it is possible to configure the service after it has been installed using the manager GUI (**elasticsearch-service-mgr.exe**), which offers insight into the installed service, including its status, startup type, JVM, start and stop settings amongst other things.
+It is possible to configure the service after it has been installed using the manager GUI (**elasticsearch-service-mgr.exe**), which offers insight into the installed service, including its status, startup type, JVM, start and stop settings amongst other things.
 Simply invoking **elasticsearch-service.bat manager** for the command line will open the manager window:

 ![image alt text](/public/6lSb1O50J2gMLrZwAnZl8Q_img_34.png)